Operations and Maintenance Facility South logo

 The benefits of OMF South

 • Creates high-skilled, living-wage jobs for more than 610 people in South King County.
-At our existing OMF, the average employee wage is more than $40 per hour, or $80,000/year.
+At our existing OMFs, the average employee wage is $45 per hour, or $85,000/year

 • Ensures thousands of passengers can rely on clean, well-maintained trains.